Graduate Center Physics

 On the supervision agreement you need to specify a mentor and the mentor needs to accept this by signing the agreement.
 It is possible to switch mentors if e. g. during your work on the Ph.
 D. project the research direction clarifies.
 The mentor offers independent professional advice and is your opportunity to have a look from "outside" onto your Ph.
 D. project.
 You can choose your mentor freely – she/he only needs to have a Ph.
 D. herself/himself and must not be your supervisor.
 He/She later may become the second examiner but can come from industry or public life to offer experience from outside the university.

 In a project plan set up together with your supervisor and continuously updated your research project is structured and qualification elements and mile stones are planned in advance if possible and sensible.
 You and your supervisor agree on the form for the project plan that suits you best.
-You are responsible for keeping it updated and storing it.
+You are responsible for keeping it updated and storing it (Template with suggestions).

 No direct entry into DocGS!

 Please refrain from entering "Leistungsanträge" into DocGS!
-Data from the Physics database will be copied to DocGS in the future.
+Data from the Physics database will be copied to DocGS in due course.
 Keep in mind that "Leistungsanträge" not in conforming to the quality standards of Physics Department will be rejected!

 Good scientific practice